Last Updated on June 25, 2020 by Audrey Scott

 Did the spice trade ever make it to Argentina?

 Let's dig in.

-Although Argentine steak is rich and flavorful enough on its own, that doesn’t prevent most restaurants from offering chimichurri, an olive oil and spice rub to pick things up even more.
-In our opinion, when the meat’s this good, there’s no need to dress it up.
+Although Argentine steak is rich and flavorful enough on its own, that doesn't prevent most restaurants from offering chimichurri, an olive oil and spice rub sauce to pick things up even more.
+In our opinion, when the meat tastes this good on its own, there's no need to dress it up with any sauce.

-Steak servings are typically large, tipping the scales at 400 grams or almost one pound a portion.
-So it’s not a faux pas to share one between multiple people.
 To balance out the meal, we typically ordered a salad to go with our steak.
-We always left satiated but not overly full.
-If you are ravenous or a in a larger group, consider ordering a provoleta (a small round of herbed, grilled cheese) to kick things off.
+We always left satiated, but not overly full.
+If you are ravenous or eating in a larger group, consider ordering a provoleta (a small round of herbed, grilled cheese) as an appetizer to kick things off.

-A few tips to navigate an Argentine steak menu:
+A few tips to navigate an Argentine steak restaurant and menu:

 - bife de lomo (sirloin) – a very lean cut and usually the most expensive.
 Our favorite choice.

 - bife de chorizo (strip loin steak) – fattier than the bife de lomo, but some prefer it because it's juicier.